 Larger groups require more trip leaders, and groups that have a high ratio of children to leaders are difficult to manage both on and off the water.
 Weather plays a big part in this as well, and should be taken into consideration.
 It might be fairly easy to manage 4 double kayaks yourself in perfect conditions, but as soon as the wind picks up a little and you need to make a crossing to your campsite, suddenly it is impossible to keep everyone together.

-Our guided trips work with the recommended client-guide ratio set out by the Sea Kayak Guide’s Alliance of British Columbia, which is a good place to begin the discussion.
-This ratio is 1 guide for every 5 guests – or 1 to 6 for trips only using double kayaks.
+We insist that all youth group trips abide by the client-guide ratio set out by the Sea Kayak Guide’s Alliance of British Columbia.
+This ratio is 1 certified guide for every 5 guests – or 1 to 6 for trips only using double kayaks.

 Double versus Single Kayaks